snehilchatterjee/intelAI/README.md

 ## Future Work

-Obtaining Mean Opinion Score and calculating other metrics for super-resolution tasks.
+June 21, 2024 : <s> Obtaining Mean Opinion Score and calculating other metrics for super-resolution tasks. </s>

+Making a pipeline which will detect and correct in the same app

 ## Contributing